istareatscreens/MychIO/README.md

 ### Handling all fallback events

-As an alternative to callbacks a use of a hook class can be passed to handle events instead of callbacks directly simply implement the interface MychIO.IDeviceErrorHandler and pass it to the following method on IOManager:
+As an alternative to callbacks a hook class can be passed to handle events instead of callbacks directly.
+Implement the interface MychIO.IDeviceErrorHandler and pass it to the following method on IOManager:

 ```C#
 public void AddDeviceErrorHandler(IDeviceErrorHandler errorHandler)